nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a task: `task add`

-Adds a task to *Fish Ahoy!* .
+You can add a task to *Fish Ahoy!* with the `task add` command.

 Use this command to add your weekly tasks into *Fish Ahoy!* such as tank cleaning and equipment maintenance.

-Format: `task add d/<TASK_NAME> [tk/<TANK_INDEX> p/<PRIORITY_LEVEL>]`
+Format: `task add d/<TASK_NAME> [tk/<TANK_INDEX>] [p/<PRIORITY_LEVEL>]`

-Prefixes:
+Parameters:
+* Prefix parameters:
-* `d/` - The task description.
+  * `d/<TASK_NAME>` - [Description prefix.](#description-ddescription) Specifies the name of the task

-Optional Prefixes:
+    * `<TASK_NAME>` is alphanumeric and can contain spaces.
+It is case-sensitive
-* `tk/` - The tank that this task involves.
+  * `[tk/<TANK_INDEX>]` - [Tank prefix.](#tank-tktank_index) Specifies the index of the tank to add this task to.
-* `p/` - The priority level of the task.
-Note that PRIORITY_LEVEL is **only** accepted as `low` / `medium` / `high`
+    * `<TANK_INDEX>` is a positive integer (1, 2, 3...) and must correspond to an actual tank.
+    * Optional.
+Include this to attach this task to a tank
+  * `[p/<PRIORITY_LEVEL>]` - [Priority prefix.](#priority-ppriority) Specifies the priority of this task
+    * `<PRIORITY>` is one of the following: low, medium, high
+    * Optional.
+Include this to attach a priority to a task

+> :information_source: Additional information: The tank and priority prefix are enclosed in square brackets `[tk/<TANK_INDEX>]`, `[p/<PRIORITY_LEVEL>]` because they are is optional

+> :information_source: Additional information: Can't seem to see your newly added tasks?
+Ensure you are not limiting
+> your tasks to a specific tank with the `list tasks` command!

+Example:
+* You have 'Clean tank' with no priority in your task panel. `task add d/Feed fish p/high` will display the following tasks in your task panel:
+  * 1 - 'Feed fish' with high priority
+  * 2 - 'Clean tank' with no priority

 ### Deleting a task: `task delete`

-Delete a task entry from *Fish Ahoy!* .
+You can delete a task entry from *Fish Ahoy!* with the `task delete` command.

-Use this command to delete a task from *Fish Ahoy!*, when you have completed the task or would like to change it.
+Use this command to delete a task from *Fish Ahoy!*, when you have completed the task.

 Format: `task delete <TASK_INDEX>`

+Parameters:
+* Index parameters:
+  * `<TASK_INDEX>` - The task [index](#faq).
+Specifies which task to delete.
+    * `<TASK_INDEX>` is a positive integer (1, 2, 3...) and must correspond to an actual task.

+Example:
+* `task delete 1` deletes the first task listed in the [tasks panel](#about-the-interface)

 ### Listing tasks: `list tasks`

-Lists all tasks created.
+You can list all tasks you have with the `list tasks` command.

-Use this command to list all tasks.
+Use this command to list all tasks of all tanks, after filtering the tasks with the `tank view` command.

 Format: `list tasks`

+Parameters: No parameters

+Example:
+* You have 2 tanks, 'freshwater tank' of index 1 and 'saltwater tank' of index 2.
+The 'clean tank' task is attached to 'freshwater tank' and the 'feed fish' task is attached to 'saltwater tank'.
+You use `tank view 1` and can only see 'clean tank' in the tasks panel. `list tasks` will display both tasks in the task panel again

 ### Feeding reminders

-Feeding reminders are a special type of tasks that **can only be automatically** created.
-Everytime you open the app, a feeding reminder is created for each tank which have fish that need to be fed, based on the `Last Fed Date Time` and `Feeding Interval`.
+You do not use commands to create feeding reminders, they are automatically created when you open *Fish Ahoy!*

 If you see these reminders, it might be time to feed your fish!

-Format: _cannot be created manually_
+Format: You cannot make these in the command line, they are made when you open *Fish Ahoy!*

+Parameters: No parameters

+> :information_source: Additional information: These reminders are only updated when you open *Fish Ahoy!*

+> :information_source: Additional information: Each tank can have up to 1 feeding reminder, consolidating all hungry
+> fish in that tank

-:bulb: Get rid of this reminder and feed your fish at the same time with the [`tank feed` command!](#feeding-a-tank-tank-feed)
+> :bulb: Tip: Get rid of this reminder and feed your fish at the same time with the [`tank feed` command!](#feeding-a-tank-tank-feed)

+> :bulb: Tip: Feeding reminders have a high priority!
+They will appear at the top of the tasks panel

+Example:
+* It is the 6th of April 2023, 11am.
+You have a fish named 'Dory' in 'saltwater tank' with a last fed date of 05/04/2023 10:00 and a feeding interval of 1 day 0 hours.
+When you open *Fish Ahoy!*, you will see the following task in the task panel:
+  * Description: Tank feeding reminder
+<br>               Dory last fed on 05-Apr-2023 10:00
+  * Priority: high
+  * Tank: freshwater tank

 ## Storage
 ### Saving the data